CloudLabsAI-Azure/GitHub-Actions/Labfiles/Integrating-with-Azure-DevOps.md

     ![](../media/billing_1.png)

-1. On the next page, select **Complete order and begin installation**.
+1. On the next page, select **Issue plan changes and begin installation**.

       > **Note**:If the option above appears, proceed directly to Step 7.
 If it does not, follow the steps below.